Agnico Eagle Mines Limited (AEM) is destined for greater heights as its last quarter sales were 1,326 M

 Sponsored

-Annual sales at Basic Materials sector company grew by 12.30% over the past five years.
-Meanwhile, its annual earnings per share averaged 5.40%.
-With a float of $454.13 million, this company’s outstanding shares have now reached $455.71 million.
+A company in the Basic Materials sector has jumped its sales by 12.30% annually for the last half of the decade.
+When this article was written, the company’s average yearly earnings per share was at 5.40%.
+With a float of $455.16 million, this company’s outstanding shares have now reached $455.29 million.

-Let’s look at the performance matrix of the company that is accounted for 6810 employees.
+In an organization with 6810 employees, it is important to assess its efficiency.
 In terms of profitability, gross margin is +30.60, operating margin of +26.87, and the pretax margin is +23.63.

 Agnico Eagle Mines Limited (AEM) Insider Updates

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Gold Industry.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Agnico Eagle Mines Limited stocks.
 The insider ownership of Agnico Eagle Mines Limited is 0.20%, while institutional ownership is 78.10%.

 Agnico Eagle Mines Limited (AEM) Performance Highlights and Predictions

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of $0.79 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+Going through the last 3-months fiscal report unveiled on the 3/30/2022, it has been observed that the corporation posted $0.79 earnings per share (EPS) during the time that was better than consensus figure (set at $0.49) by $0.3.
 This company achieved a net margin of +14.20 while generating a return on equity of 9.20.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.78 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 5.40% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 0.39% during the next five years compared to 25.80% growth over the previous five years of trading.